StefanSchutte/StefanSchutte/README.md

-## As an enthusiastic and dedicated entry-level Software Developer, I bring a unique blend of academic excellence, diverse professional experiences, and a relentless commitment to continuous learning.
+## As an enthusiastic and dedicated Software Developer, I bring a unique blend of academic excellence, diverse professional experiences, and a relentless commitment to continuous learning.
 My foundation in Communication Science, coupled with practical skills honed at CodeSpace Academy and Udemy courses, positions me as a versatile individual ready to make a meaningful impact in the dynamic field of software development.